Mohit-Patil/Taxonomy-Creation/README.md

-- The Model performs well on the cross validation set while training as well as test set.
+- The Model performs well on the cross validation set while training as well as on test set.

 - Accuracy = 98%
 - # Hardware and Software Used: